YantraVision/CameraLinkVisionKit_microZED/Framegrabber_Python_App/Readme.txt

 After booting the board follow the below steps.

-1) sh setup.sh this will program the registers for width,height,line delay and data pattern and probe the driver.
+1) sh reg_setUp.sh this will program the registers for width,height,line delay and data pattern and probe the driver. sh reg_setUp.sh -mode=base/dual/med/full -r=0x16' frame height,16' line width i.e h reg_setUp.sh -mode=dual -r=0x641000
-   By default width is 320 and height is 240,line delay is 0 and data pattern is 0x22.
+   By default line delay is 0 and data pattern is 0x22.
    To change the data pattern you have to write 00 for ff00, 11 for aa55, 22 for color pattern. you can give line delay between 0-1000.